Anna Vocino

 Cauliflower Tots

-These tots can be made dairy free if you substitute vegan cheese.
+Make these tots dairy free if you substitute vegan cheese.
 You can also omit the egg if you need to as they hold together fine without one.
 To “pre-rice” the cauliflower, simply grate it on a box grater or in a food processor until the consistency of rice, or purchase bags of pre cut cauliflower.

 Cauliflower Tots PreBaked